bheisler/blog-hugo-source/content/post/writing-gpu-accelerated-path-tracer-part-2.md

 [this blog post.](
 https://xor0110.wordpress.com/2010/09/24/how-to-generate-floating-point-random-numbers-efficiently/)

-Anyway, we know the right window for our numbers - [0.0 to 1.0].
-However, it's easiest to do this if we select the window of the right width to start with, so I'll go with generating a number in the range of [1.0 to 2.0] and then subtract 1.0 from it afterwards.
+Anyway, we know the right window for our numbers - [0.0, 1.0).
+However, it's easiest to do this if we select the window of the right width to start with, so I'll go with generating a number in the range of [1.0, 2.0) and then subtract 1.0 from it afterwards.
 This also allows us to ignore some extra complexity that comes with values close to zero.

 For IEEE single-precision floating points, this gives us a fixed bit pattern for the first 9 bits,